(Republished from InStyle Magazine, Nov. 21, 2019)

 Advocates say a broad cultural shift is also needed.
 As long as women are seen as primarily responsible for taking care of the kids, they’ll be seen as less committed at the office.
 Men need to step up and take on an equal share, Collins says, and employers need to “abandon this outdated notion that women are the only workers with family responsibilities.”

 Further, caring for children, and, in some cases, aging parents, directly conflicts with America’s always-on work culture.
 “Being an ‘ideal worker’ in the U.S. means showing undivided, extreme commitment to one’s employer: a full allegiance of time, energy, and dedication.
 Any external responsibilities detract from this image.
-Women’s unequal burden for housework and caregiving mean we assume women and mothers are categorically unable to be ‘ideal workers’ on the job,” Collins says.
+Women’s unequal burden for housework and caregiving means we assume women and mothers are categorically unable to be ‘ideal workers’ on the job,” Collins says.
 Harris made the same argument on the debate stage: “What we are seeing in America today is the burden principally falls on women to do that work.”

 New legislation is placing the burden to fix this on women, as well.
 The Pregnant Workers Fairness Act, introduced in Congress in 2017, would require employers to make reasonable accommodations for women before and after giving birth and protect them from retaliation or intimidation if they request those accommodations.
 It would also make the process more interactive, requiring employees and employers to talk about those needs.
 So, more protections could be on the horizon for women — as long as they demand them, kicking off difficult conversations with their bosses that, at present, don’t always go so well.